South Korea national cricket team: 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier

 South Korea competed in the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier for the first time since 2011.
-They proved that they are an up-and-coming cricket nation by finishing second above Japan who are the 2018 EAP champions and Indonesia who won the bronze medal at the 2017 Southeast Asian Games.
+They proved that they are an up-and-coming cricket nation by finishing second above Japan who were the 2018 EAP champions and Indonesia who won the bronze medal at the 2017 Southeast Asian Games.
 This was a huge stepping stone for Korea.